samvise85/bookshelf/README.md

 - OAuth2 support (FB, Google, Twitter)
 - Separate the views of anonimous user, logged user and administrator (similarly to the internationalization).
-- Security based on RSA keys to prevent the stealing of the token to be fatal (or simply hash the content of the request).
 - Web services of the classes: Moderation, Section.

 ================ One Last Note ==============